Aechmophorus occidentalis occidentalis

 - High counts: 30,000 at Lake McConaughy 30 Apr 2018, 18,000 there 22 Apr 2000, 14,500 there 19 Apr 1997, and 14,100 there 16 May 2008.

 - An estimate of 100,000 at Lake McConaughy 23 Apr 2014 was based on a “few birds per acre” on this 14,164 hectare (35,000 acre) lake.

 Summer: Highest breeding densities occur in western Sandhills (Wampole and Fichter 1946; Rosche 1982) as well as on Lake McConaughy and Keystone Lake in Keith Co, where breeding was first observed in 1993 (Rosche 1994).
 Away from these locations records are few; of a family group including three half-grown unfledged young was on the south pond at North Platte SL, Lincoln Co 16 Sep 2010, it bred at Carson Lake, northwest Garfield Co (Blake and Ducey 1991), and an adult carrying a chick was photographed at Harlan Co Reservoir, Harlan Co 16 Jun 2018.
 Ducey (1988) cited reports of nesting in McPherson Co in 1969 and Lincoln Co in 1972, but no details are available.

-Western Grebes routinely occur at lakes away from breeding areas in late Jun and early Jul, primarily in the west.
-Large numbers at Lake McConaughy from Jun-Jul, far in excess of the breeding population there, are presumably non-breeding immatures, such as the 1715 there 19 Jun 2004.
-Elsewhere there are numerous reports statewide away from breeding areas of small numbers during late Jun-Aug.
+Western Grebes routinely occur at lakes away from breeding areas late Jun and Jul, primarily in the west.
+Large numbers at Lake McConaughy Jun-Jul, far in excess of the breeding population there, are presumably non-breeding immatures, such as the 1715 there 19 Jun 2004.
+Elsewhere there are numerous reports statewide away from breeding areas of small numbers during late Jun-early Sep.